 Pumpkins are extremely heavy feeders.
-They thrive in the rich soil you have provided, with lots of manure and compost added into the soil.
+They thrive in the rich soil you provide, along with lots of manure and compost added into the soil.
 They grow even bigger, when you add fertilizer into the equation.
-Determining what fertilizer to apply, and how often, can be cause many a gardener to roll their eyes.
+Determining what fertilizers to apply, and how often, can be cause many gardeners to roll their eyes.

 Confused over what fertilizers to apply, when, and how often?
 What do all these fertilizers do anyway?
 And, did you know that the wrong fertilizers, or over application, can harm your plants?

 You do not need to be a Chemistry major to understand the basics of fertilizers for your garden.
 Fertilizer packages and containers display the three major chemicals on front of the package.
 It looks like this:

 5 – 10 – 5

 And it stands for: Nitrogen – Phosphorous – Potassium

 If you recall High School Chemistry class, they are abbreviated as “N”, “P” and “K” respectively.

 On fertilizer packages, these numbers are displayed (I.e..
 5-10-5) to show you the percentage of N-P-K in the fertilizer.
 Depending upon the growth stage of your pumpkin, you should seek higher or lower levels of these chemicals.